‘Stay with me baby’ – from the Walker Brothers to Leanne Jarvis (1966+)

 - Embrace change, there’s more to come … search fragmentation, specific search media, more miniaturisation, wearable technology, radio frequency identification (RFID) (products with embedded data), and also multi-platform management.

-Managing Digital Marketing, new Chapter 31 of The Marketing Director’s Handbook is available in digital form.
+Managing Digital Marketing is now available in paperback form.

 (1).
 A decade of digital dependency, OFCOM August 2018